HypatiaStudioLLC/SummerPrinter/STLs/readme.md

 Panel clip.stl is optional, use several of these to attach coroplast sheets to the outside of your frame, if desired.

 X carriage duct.stl may need to be printed with fewer perimeters than the other parts -- 2 perimeters or 0.8mm wall thickness -- to get the roof to print successfully.
 Check the print preview in your slicer before printing and make sure the infill lines extend all the way to the walls on the first layer of the roof.

+Z * spacer.stl files are tooling, used to align the top and bottom anchors for the Z shaft such that the shaft is vertical.